Text-to-image model

-A text-to-image model is a machine learning model which takes as input a natural language description and produces an image matching that description.
-Such models began to be developed in the mid-2010s, as a result of advances in deep neural networks.
-In 2022, the output of state of the art text-to-image models, such as OpenAI's DALL-E 2, Google Brain's Imagen and StabilityAI's Stable Diffusion began to approach the quality of real photographs and human-drawn art.
+A text-to-image model (T2I or TTI model) is a machine learning model which takes an input natural language prompt and produces an image matching that description.

+Text-to-image models began to be developed in the mid-2010s during the beginnings of the AI boom, as a result of advances in deep neural networks.
+In 2022, the output of state-of-the-art text-to-image models—such as OpenAI's DALL-E 2, Google Brain's Imagen, Stability AI's Stable Diffusion, Midjourney, and Runway's Gen-4—began to be considered to approach the quality of real photographs and human-drawn art.

-Text-to-image models generally combine a language model, which transforms the input text into a latent representation, and a generative image model, which produces an image conditioned on that representation.
+Text-to-image models are generally latent diffusion models, which combine a language model, which transforms the input text into a latent representation, and a generative image model, which produces an image conditioned on that representation.
 The most effective models have generally been trained on massive amounts of image and text data scraped from the web.